oils-for-unix/oils/doc/language-influences.md

       }
     }

-Oil's blocks (also inspired by Ruby) would allow this to be expressed very
+Oil's blocks would allow this to be expressed very similarly:
-similarly:

     change 6/11/2003 {
       author  = "Will Duquette"